• Skip to primary navigation

 We live in a world where we get a lot of messaging about who we should be, how we should live, and what we should look like.
 Sometimes that can drag us down emotionally and make us feel bad about ourselves.
 Other times, it can motivate us, but that motivation is often hollow or disheartening since it seems impossible to reach those standards.

-Recently, we received an email from someone who feels stuck in this frustrating struggle to be content in spite of constant messaging that tells us we need to change.
+Recently, we received an email from someone who feels stuck in this frustrating struggle to be content despite constant messaging telling us we need to change.
 Here’s what they had to say.

 “I love watching Netflix, scrolling through Instagram and TikTok, and I love connecting with my friends, but I think it brings me down sometimes.
 I’ve noticed lately that I’m never happy with myself.
 I feel like I’m obsessing over what I see in the mirror, and that I’m never happy with my size or how I look.
 I know there’s something missing in the way I’m thinking, but I feel overwhelmed and don’t know where to start.”